MicrosoftDocs/quantum-docs/articles/optimization-concepts-cost-functions.md

 $$ \mathrm{cost}' = \left(\sum_i w_ix_i\right)^2 = \sum_{ij} w_iw_jx_ix_j\text{ .} $$

-When multiplied out, this cost function has more terms than the previous one, but together these forms represent the polynomial forms supported by our optimizers.
+When multiplied out, this cost function has more terms than the previous one, but together, these forms represent the polynomial forms supported by our optimizers.

 > [!NOTE]
 > While all Microsoft QIO solvers support cost functions as sums of monomial terms, only a subset of optimization solvers currently support grouped terms.